 To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
-It is also vital to visit our dentist, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
-During your initial visit to Lake Nona Family Dentistry in Orlando, Florida, you can expect your oral exam to be accompanied by X-Rays or other dental imaging techniques, all of which provide instant results.
+It is also vital to visit the dentist, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
+During your initial visit to Lake Nona Family Dentistry in Orlando, Florida, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

 Cone Beam 3D Dental Imaging